buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Entities/IfcStructuralLoadSingleForce.md

 # IfcStructuralLoadSingleForce

-Instances of the entity _IfcStructuralLoadSingleForce_ shall be used to define the forces and moments of an action operating on a single point.
+Instances of the entity _IfcStructuralLoadSingleForce_ shall be used to define the forces and moments of an action operating on a single point.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2.